-In a shocking turn of event on Wednesday, the Nets traded for Houston Rockets Superstar James Harden, whilst keeping both KD and Kyrie Irving, as a part of a blockbuster four team trade, forming another big three in the NBA
+In a shocking turn of events on Wednesday, the Nets traded for Houston Rockets Superstar James Harden while keeping both KD and Kyrie Irving as a part of a blockbuster four-team trade, forming another big three in the NBA.

-The situation regarding Kyrie’s absence as well as the Nets being a favorite for a potential James Harden trade, many thought that a Irving-Harden trade may go down.
+With the situation regarding Kyrie’s absence and the Nets being a favorite for a potential James Harden trade, many thought that an Irving-Harden trade might go down.

-However, the Nets found a way to acquire James Harden, whilst keeping both of their other superstars to form a big three.
-The trade was a four team blockbuster trade that also involved the Cavaliers and the Bucks.
+However, the Nets found a way to acquire James Harden while keeping both of their other superstars to form a big three.
+The trade was a four-team blockbuster trade that also involved the Cavaliers and the Bucks.

-Although this trade looks like it makes the Nets unstoppable on paper, they gave up a significant amount of their bench players, as well as multiple first round picks.
-The Nets bench squad was a pretty solid squad, so Brooklyn is gonna have to build their bench back up again.
-The Nets also lost some much needed defensive depth at the big-man positions
+Although this trade looks like it makes the Nets unstoppable on paper, they gave up a significant amount of their bench players, as well as multiple first-round picks.
+The Nets bench squad was pretty solid, so Brooklyn will have to build their bench back up again.
+The Nets also lost some much-needed defensive depth at the big-man positions.

 - Nets receive: G James Harden from Rockets | 2024 second-round pick from Cavs